 Many theories, no answers

-Psychologists, sociologists and cardiologists offered many theories about Missouri’s millennium fatalities (although some maintain the century and millennium ended Dec.
+Psychologists, sociologists and amoxil cardiologists offered many theories about Missouri’s millennium fatalities (although some maintain the century and millennium ended Dec.
 31, 2000).
 But no one knows for sure why so many deaths occurred during that holiday period.

 It wasn’t the cold — the entire week’s highs were above freezing, and five of the seven days hit 45 degrees and above.